Date Updated: 09/20/2025

 • MRI scan.
 This imaging test can highlight subtle details of a pancreatic cyst, including whether it has any components that suggest a higher risk of cancer.

 • Endoscopic ultrasound.
 This test, like an MRI, can provide a detailed image of the cyst.
-Also, fluid can be collected from the cyst for analysis in a laboratory for possible signs of cancer.
+Also, fluid and cells can be collected from the cyst for analysis in a laboratory for possible signs of cancer.

 The characteristics and location of the pancreatic cyst, along with your age and sex, can sometimes help doctors determine the type of cyst you have:

-• Mucinous cystic neoplasms are usually situated in the body or tail of the pancreas and nearly always occurs in women, most often in middle-aged women.
+• Mucinous cystic neoplasms are usually situated in the body or tail of the pancreas and nearly always occur in women, most often in middle-aged women.
 Mucinous cystadenoma is precancerous, which means it might become cancer if left untreated.
 Larger cysts might already be cancerous when found.

 • An intraductal papillary mucinous neoplasm (IPMN) is a growth in the main pancreatic duct or one of its side branches.
 IPMN may be precancerous or cancerous.
 It can occur in both men and women older than 50.
 Depending on its location and other factors, IPMN may require surgical removal.